 U.S.-SAINT KITTS AND NEVIS RELATIONS

 The United States established diplomatic relations with Saint Kitts and Nevis in 1983 following its independence from the United Kingdom.
 Relations between the United States and Saint Kitts and Nevis have historically been friendly.
-The United States seeks to assist Saint Kitts and Nevis develop economically and to strengthen democracy in its parliamentary form of government.
+The United States seeks to assist Saint Kitts and Nevis to enhance security, promote economic prosperity, and to strengthen democracy in its parliamentary form of government.

 U.S. Assistance to Saint Kitts and Nevis

 U.S. assistance to Saint Kitts and Nevis is primarily channeled through multilateral agencies such as the World Bank and the Caribbean Development Bank, and through the U.S. Agency for International Development office in Bridgetown, Barbados.
 Saint Kitts and Nevis also benefits from U.S. military exercises and civic action projects, including through the Caribbean Basin Security Initiative (CBSI).
 The State Department’s Bureau of International Narcotics and Law Enforcement Affairs provides training and equipment to the Royal St. Christopher and Nevis Police Force.

 Bilateral Economic Relations